nss-evening-web-development/curriculum/src/data/curriculum/client/week-00/06-help.md

 NOTE: We will not accept links to the whole repo.
 You must provide a link directly to the specific file

-ONCE YOU GET AN ANSWER: Add a comment to your discussion if the answer is not already present and mark it as the answer.
+ONCE YOU GET AN ANSWER: DO NOT CLOSE THE TICKET!
+Instead, add a comment to your discussion if the answer is not already present and mark it as the answer using the "Mark as answer" button below the comment.

 Once you get a resolution either through the discussion or outside of it, you must update with the answer you used to solve your issue.